aureumapes/srmp-public/manual.md

 ![srmpInstallBigLinux](./screenshots/srmp-intall-big-linux.jpg)

 Once you know the GID (game installation directory) of your game you can move on to actually installing the mod.
 First up, make sure you have your GID open in a file explorer.
-Again the GID can be identified by containing a folder called SlimeRancher_Data.
+Again the GID can be identified by having a subdirectory called SlimeRancher_Data.
 Next, open the directory containing the downloaded mod zip archive (probably Downloads).
-Copy or move the zip into the GID, not into SlimeRancher_Data or another folder inside of the GID, but the GID itself, the directory containing SlimeRancher_Data and such.
+Copy or move the zip into the GID, not into SlimeRancher_Data or another folder inside of the GID, but the GID itself.
 Now that the zip archive is in place, extract it into this directory.
-It should replace a file in SlimeRancher_Data, if it does then select yes, if it doesn’t then you have extracted it to the wrong directory or you just need to move it out of a folder first.
+It should ask to replace a file in SlimeRancher_Data, if it does then select yes, if it doesn’t then you have extracted it to the wrong directory or you just need to move it out of a folder first.
 Once extracted correctly, it should have replaced a file in SlimeRancher_Data and created a new folder called Mods (do not put other mods in here).
 That’s it!
 Now move on to step 4.

 </details>